radovankavicky/core/README.md

       git update-index --no-assume-unchanged VERSION.tex CITATION.bib

-  Before checking out commit that predates version 0.3.2 (when placeholders for those files were first added to the repo), you will need to first run the command
+  Before checking out any commit that predates version 0.3.2 (when placeholders for those files were first added to the repo), you may need to first run the command

       git checkout -- VERSION.tex CITATION.bib